Thomas Mervyn Horder, 2nd Baron Horder: Life

 Soon after the war, he returned to publishing and eventually became Managing Director of Duckworth's.
 He was also married, to a singer, Mary Ross McDougall, but the marriage did not last and ended in divorce.
 He did not marry again.
 He sold Ashford Chace in 1958 but retained an interest, having first of all commissioned the building, in the large grounds, of a small modernist studio house designed by his architect nephew Edward Cullinan, where he could devote himself to playing and composing.
 During the working week, he lived in a mews house in St John's Wood, near Lord’s Cricket Ground, taking little care of himself and becoming slightly eccentric.
+His habit was to invite a couple of his many literary and musical friends, and those whose careers he fostered, to dinner on a Saturday where they would sit in chaotic, paper-strewn surroundings entertaining him and themselves by playing piano concertos with him on the two Bechstein upright pianos he kept in the centre of his single downstairs room.
+At one end of this room could, when not obscured by the avalanche of papers usually issuing from a corner alcove, sometimes be seen a colourful mosaic platform or dais which was, as he explained, the claim to fame of the place, the decorative work having been executed by the artist in tesserae who had decorated the gentlemen's lavatories on the RMS Berengaria.

 He sold his controlling interest in Duckworth’s in 1968.
 Music then took over as the main interest in his life.
 He composed mainly songs, both serious and comic, setting words from authors as diverse as Shakespeare and A. E. Housman, John Betjeman and Dorothy Parker.
 He wrote a ballet, The Unicorn in the Garden, as well as many carols and hymn-tunes and music for solo piano and piano duet.